JamesNolan17/BackdoorBench/README.md

 │   └── s*.sh: they are all experiment config files for RQ1, RQ2 and RQ3.
 ├── defenses
 │   └── spectral_signature.py: spectral signature defense.
+├── results: results of the experiments in csv format.
 ├── train_model
 │   ├── B_classification_train.py: fine tune a classification model.
 │   └── B_seq2seq_train.py: fine tune a seq2seq model (CodeT5, CodeT5+ and PLBART).